見出し画像

 Dig Japan vol.14 “Castella (カステラ)”

-Castella (カステラ) is wagashi that allegedly originated in Nagasaki Prefecture and was developed uniquely based on the nanbangashi (南蛮菓子) introduced from Portugal.
-Typically, the batter is poured into a large square or rectangular mold, baked in the oven, and then cut into rectangles; the starch syrup gives it a moist texture.
-Nowadays, castella is sold in a variety of flavors, including cheese, vanilla, chocolate, and matcha, and castella scraps are often packaged in bags or wrapped in plastic wrap, and sold at a lower price than the original product.
+Castella is said to have originated in Nagasaki Prefecture and is wagashi that developed uniquely in Japan based on the nanbangashi (European sweets) that were introduced from Portugal.
+Currently, castella is sold in a variety of flavors, including cheese, vanilla, chocolate, and matcha, and scraps of castella are often packed in bags or wrapped in plastic wrap and sold at a lower price than the original product.

-Generally, the name “castella” is said to be derived from Portuguese “Bolo de Castela” which means ‘sweets of the Kingdom of Castile’ existed on the Iberian Peninsula.
-We can also find a description explaining the name “casteilla (kasteira)” in a document published in 1704, first year of the Hoei era.
-Regarding the origin of castella itself, there are two theories: one theory is that it comes from a Spanish baked confectionery “bizcocho” and the other is that it comes from the Portuguese cake “pão de ló.”
-Biscocho's origin is said to come from the word "baked twice" and it was originally something like hardtack.
-However, according to a Spanish dictionary published in 1611, there was another delicious type of biscocho made from flour, eggs, and sugar at the time.
+There are two theories about the origin of castella itself: one is that it is derived from the Spanish baked confectionery “bizcocho” and the other is that it is derived from the Portuguese cake “pão de ló.”
+The etymology of bizcocho is said to come from “twice baked” and it was originally a type of hardtack.
+However, according to a Spanish dictionary published in 1611, there were also delicious bizcocho made from flour, eggs and sugar at that time.

-The history of castella in Japan dates back to 16th century when the Portuguese reached Nagasaki Prefecture, then the only Japanese port open for foreign commerce, and started trade and missionary work.
-According to Kawakita Onzan's “Harajo Kiji (原城紀事)” written in 1846, one of the sweets made by missionaries in Hizen Karatsu in 1557 (Koji 3) was castella.
-“Harajo Kiji” was written by quoting “Yaso Tenchuki (耶蘇天誅記)” written in the middle of the Edo period.
-There are other documents that mention castella, for example, Oze Hōan's “Taikoki (太閤記)” written in 1626, which described that missionaries served castella and other nanbangashi during missionary work.
+The history of castella in Japan dates back to 16th century when the Portuguese reached Nagasaki Prefecture and started trade and missionary work.
+According to Kawakita Onzan's “Harajo kiji” written in 1846, castella was one of the sweets made by missionaries in Hizen Karatsu in 1557.

-Although there is no clear historical record of the person who was the first to bake castella in Japan, there are several candidates.
-For exapmle, Luis de Almeida, a missionary who established a hospital in Bungo and fed the sick with milk and beef as nourishment, and Toan Murayama who served nanban (European) cuisine and sweets to Hideyoshi in 1592.
-We can find a description of castella recipe under the name “kastehouji (かすてほう路)” in the cookbook “Nanban Ryorisho (南蛮料理書)” which is believed to have been written around 1600.
+There are no clear historical documents as to who first baked castella in Japan, but there are several candidates, including the missionary Luis de Almeida, who opened a hospital in Bungo and provided sick people with milk and beef for nutrition, and Murayama Toan, who provided nanban cuisine and sweets to Hideyoshi in 1592.
+The cookbook “Nanban ryorisho” thought to have been written around 1600, contains a recipe for castella under the name “kastehouji.”

 In 1939, official price system for food and daily necessities began and the price of castella was also fixed across the country, however, since it only specified the price per weight and did not consider taste or quality, the quality of castella declined.
 For this reason, standards were established for castella from September 15, 1941: using at least the same amount of eggs and sugar, 55% flour, 20% starch syrup which can be honey or glucose, no leavening agents, and a thickness of at least 1 sun 6 bu, 5 mm.